-Federal Work Study (FWS)
+Federal Work Study (FWS) and State Work Study (SWS)

-- · Part-time work opportunities
+- Part-time work opportunities

-- · Federally funded, NIACC administered
+- · Federally and/or state funded, NIACC administered

 - Student must demonstrate need

 Students awarded work study will receive an informational letter explaining the work study process.
 Students must complete the I-9 and W-4 payroll forms before they are allowed to begin employment.
 These forms can be completed at the NIACC Business Office.
 Students must complete a work study authorization before employment.
 This authorization allows NIACC to apply their earnings toward their college account.
 When the account is paid in full, the earnings will be released to the student.
 Students can choose to cancel their authorization; however, if they owe a NIACC bill, the check will be held in the Business Office until the debt is paid in full.